 As your child grows they will get increasingly restless and will nap less often (if at all!).
 The bassinet-style stroller for a newborn just won’t cut it anymore.
 You will need to move on to a stroller more suitable for bigger kids if you don’t want to ditch the wheels.

-There are plenty of heavy-duty strollers around that are specifically designed to support kids anywhere from three to five years old.
+There are high-quality and heavy-duty strollers that are specifically designed to support kids anywhere from three to five years old.

 They can handle the extra weight, but also have improved the ease of access to the seat, speed of movement of the stroller itself, and are adaptable to accessories to keep your toddler occupied.